EVERSE-ResearchSoftware/RSQKit/pages/contributing/metadata_guidelines.md

 ---
 title: Metadata Guidelines
+summary: Descriptions of different metadata schemas used to describe various resources and pages in RSQKit
 ---

-TODO: descriptions of different metadata used to describe various resources and pages in RSQKit.